 1082 Fulton St., Brooklyn; healhaus.com

-To experience the mending power of sound, check out this pop-up inside Noho’s Lululemon Lab.
+To experience the mending power of sound, check out this pop-up, formerly inside Noho’s Lululemon Lab and moving soon to a new location in Midtown.
 Settle into the vibrating bed, pop on a pair of Sennheiser headphones and get re-energized with Tune.Studio’s proprietary infrasonic wave sets.
 Each session—which is supposed to help boost concentration and decrease anxiety—takes just 15 minutes.

 Get the ultimate detox with a round at this urban sweat lodge.
 The L.A.-based Shape House opened four NYC outposts this year: Flatiron, Dumbo, Upper East Side and Upper West Side.Each 55-minute session cocoons you inside a bed and uses far infrared technology to heat you from the inside out, helping to draw out toxins and fat.
 (Oh, and you have the option of watchingTV while you’re sweating it out.)